vitiral/trfl/README.md

 }
 ```

+The sector contains the flags `del` and `initialized`.
+If the sector is not
-The sector contains a flag `notRoot` specifying whether this sector contains the
+`del` and it is `initialized` then this sector contains the reference to the
-reference to the "root" node (i.e. `/` in a Linux filesystem).
-At filesystem
+"root" node (i.e. `/` in a Linux filesystem).
+At filesystem startup, a binary
-startup, a binary search (time `O(log n)`) is performed over all sectors to find
+search (time `O(log n)`) is performed over all sectors to find this sector.
+The
-this sector.
-The binary search uses the `cycle` count, which increments every
+binary search uses the `cycle` count, which increments every time the GC
-time the GC collects a sector.
-This also finds the current GC location, since it
+collects a sector.
+This also finds the current GC location, since it is a known
-is a known number of "erasure blocks" in front of the root sector.
-After this,
+number of "erasure blocks" in front of the root sector.
+After this, the
-the filesystem will keep track of where the root node is stored.
+filesystem will keep track of where the root node is stored.

 The allocBitmap has each bit set as the relevant 64 byte slot is used.
 This
 keeps track of the currently allocated data for the event of power loss.
 This is